konstantint/eid-webauth-samples/README.md

 CRLs are only updated at fixed intervals, hence in the time between a certificate revocation and the re-download of the updated CRL the revoked certificate will still be considered valid by the server, which is a security risk.
 To avoid this problem we may directly contact the CA *each time* a certificate is being presented to the server and check the current validity status of the certificate.
 Such a validity confirmation can be requested using the [Open Certificate Status Protocol (OCSP)](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) from the [OCSP service](https://www.sk.ee/en/services/validity-confirmation-services/auth-ocsp/) provided by the CA.

 The benefit of this approach is apparent, as it makes all certificate validations up to date and removes the need to keep track of the CRLs.
-The main drawback is that the SK.ee OCSP service is not free and requires a contract.
+The main drawback is that the SK.ee OCSP service requires a contract and although it is currently free [while in pilot use](https://www.sk.ee/en/services/validity-confirmation-services/auth-ocsp/), it might become a paid service in the future.
 During development you may use a [test OCSP service](http://www.id.ee/index.php?id=37330) provided by the SK.

 In theory, you should be able to enable OCSP by simply configuring the webserver as follows: